By Warren J. Blumenfeld, Ed.D.

 How Is Cyberbullying Different from Offline Bullying?

 While LGBTQ youth may be more vulnerable than others, cyberbullying affects everyone, even if they haven’t been bullied themselves.
-Cyberbullying is bullying that happens online, often via social media and through mobile devices.
-Like “schoolyard bullying,” it involves deliberate and repeated aggressive and hostile behaviors by an individual or group intended to humiliate, harm, and control another individual or group of lesser power or social status.
+Like “schoolyard bullying,” cyberbullying involves deliberate and repeated aggressive and hostile behaviors by an individual or group intended to humiliate, harm, and control another individual of lesser power or social status.
 There is often a connection between cyberbullying and physical bullying; it frequently starts in school and continues online, or vice versa.

 Anonymity is more of a factor in cyberbullying than in traditional bullying.
-Targets may believe that more people are witnessing the abuse than actually are, which can compound their pain.
-And since online socializing can occur 24/7, home, weekends and vacation can’t be havens from the hurt.
+Targets may believe that more people witness the abuse than actually are, which can compound their pain.
+And since online socializing can occur 24/7, home, weekends and vacation can’t serve as welcome breaks from the abuse.

-While this guide focuses on overcoming some of the negative effects of cyberbullying, it’s important to remember that the internet is an incredibly important and helpful lifeline for many LGBTQ youth.
+While this guide focuses on overcoming some of the adverse effects of cyberbullying, it’s important to remember that the internet is a vital and helpful lifeline for many LGBTQ youth.
 For many, connected apps and services are their only or primary means of seeking support and communicating with others like themselves.
 Online media can offer a virtual window on a world that’s free from many of the restraints imposed upon them within their local communities.
-Online forums can be places for support, understanding and compassion.
-That is one of the reasons why adults should think very carefully before restricting online access for LGBTQ youth, even if they are encountering harassment and threats.
+Online forums can be places for support, understanding, and compassion.
+That is one reason why adults should think very carefully before restricting online access for LGBTQ youth, even if they encounter harassment and threats.

 And while LGBTQ youth are targets of cyberbullying more often than their peers, they can also be less likely to reach out for support because of the fear that their parents or guardians might remove or severely restrict their online access.
 In addition, divulging the nature of cyberbullying instances can “out” LGBTQ youth before they are ready to inform people of their sexual or gender identities.
 For youth whose families or communities are sure to reject them, being “outed” could place them at greater peril.